daved01/Driver-Assistant/README.md

 # Using a CoreML model in the app
-This section is particularly interesting if you want to modify the app.
+This section is for those interested in modifying the app.

 ## Exporting the YOLOv5 model into CoreML
 Although there is an export function provided by Glenn Jocher and the YOLOv5 team, the trace function used in it does not export many of the post-processing steps such as adjusting the coordinates to be relative to the image rather than the grid cell.
 Fortunately, Leon de Andrade and Dennis Post (Thank you very much) have provided a repo to export the YOLOv5 model with all of these post-processing steps [here](https://github.com/dbsystel/yolov5-coreml-tools).